 In this case, the documentary did a great job of separating both of those points, while still delivering the overall messages they wanted to say.

 They literally waited until roughly an hour in to introduce topics such as animal poaching, land use issues, deforestation, and water usage issues.

 The ethical aspects are important and need to be considered.
 But in my opinion, it is important not to let your perspective on one aspect of a topic cloud your judgement when it comes to another separate aspect.

 Plant-Based vs Omnivorous Diets for Performance

 The question on a lot of athlete’s mind after watching this documentary is “will switching to a plant-based diet help improve my performance?”

 Firstly, I wanted to highlight that the terminology of “plant-based” is not really defined in the film.
-They reference anything from vegan, to vegetarian, to The Mediterranean Diet (which includes a decent amount of animal products) type studies based on whatever suits their points best.
+They reference anything from vegan to The Mediterranean Diet (which includes a decent amount of animal products) type studies based on whatever suited their points best.

 But my understanding based on how it was discussed is that “plant-based” was being discussed as if it were similar to a vegan diet (i.e. no animal products) but without that definition.

 Since although it actually is not discussed much outside of vegan circles, veganism is actually defined as “a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”